PixNyb/authentication-proxy/docs/swarm.md

-# Docker Swarm examples
+# Docker Swarm example

-This directory contains examples of how to deploy the authentication proxy in a Docker Swarm environment.
+This file contains an example of how to deploy the authentication proxy in a Docker Swarm environment.

 ## Prerequisites